+Over 95% of residents at least 25 years old have at least a high school education, while 45.7% have a Bachelor’s degree or higher, exceeding both the state and national averages.
 The city’s largest employers include Missoula County Public Schools, the city’s hospital and the University of Montana.

 Missoula Population Growth

-Missoula started off quite small, with a population of just 400 in 1870.
+Missoula started quite small, with a population of just 400 in 1870.
 This number decreased further in 1880.
-However, the population jumped by over 887% in 1890, bringing the population to over 3,400.
+However, the community jumped by over 887% in 1890, bringing the population to over 3,400.
 Though the city never saw growth quite this substantial again, it has seen continuous growth throughout its history.
 In 1950, the city’s population exceeding 22,000.
 This number rose to over 57,000 in 2000.
 Recent estimates show that the population has risen 7.9% since the last census was taken in 2010.

 Evidence shows that the area that is now Missoula was first inhabited about 12,000 years ago.
 In the 18th century, the city was primarily occupied by native tribes including the Shoshone, Blackfeet, and Salish.